- CLASS: Mammalia (Mammals)

 - SPECIES: americana

 - SUBSPECIES: americana (Wyoming pronghorn), oregona (Oregon pronghorn), mexicana (Mexican pronghorn), peninsularis (Peninsular pronghorn), sonoriensis (Sonoran pronghorn)

-One of a kind: The pronghorn is an original Native American.
-It has no close relative on this or any other continent.
-This interesting animal goes by many names: pronghorn antelope, prongbuck, and American antelope.
-The pronghorn is often called an antelope, and it does look like many antelope species.
+One of a kind: The pronghorn is native to North America.
+It has no close relative on this—or any other—continent.
+It goes by many names: pronghorn antelope, prongbuck, and American antelope.
+The pronghorn is often called an antelope, and it does look like many antelopes.
 Yet it is different enough to warrant its own taxonomic family, Antilocapridae.
 Read on to learn more about this one-of-a-kind critter!